NovemoG/Novelog/README.md

 {
     public void DoSomething()
     {
-        SharedLogger.Logger.LogInfo("This is an info message.");
+        Logger.Shared.LogInfo("This is an info message.");
     }
 }
 ```